 This Lennox air conditioner buying guide offers a comprehensive look at one of the best-selling AC brands.
 We’ve completed buying guides like this for all major brands and some you might have never heard of.
 The guides are a quick but thorough way to compare central air conditioner brands and models head to head.

-For more general information about buying a central air conditioner such as unit prices, installation cost, the right efficiency for your climate, sizing it properly, understanding performance and comfort features, see our comprehensive Air Conditioner Buyers Guide.
+For more general information about buying a central air conditioner such as unit prices, installation cost, the right efficiency for your climate, sizing it properly, understanding performance and comfort features, see our comprehensive Air Conditioner Prices and Buyers Guide.

 Now, here is the list of topics covered in this Lennox AC buying guide: